CFEL-CMI/pymepix/pymepix/pymepix/util/README.md

 `spidrDummTCP.py`: is the actual camera and recieves commands and send the requested information.
 At this stage this is mostly random but should enable you to develop and test code without the necessary need of a pysical device.
 The list of commands implemented isn't complete at this point.
+Unfortunately this script needs to be restart with every restart of you software.
+I haven't had the time to lookup the right socket parameters, yet.

 `spidrDummUDP.py`: this simple script sends raw (previously recorded with pymepix) data from your virtual camera.